risk-first/website/menagerie/Feature-Risk.md

 This is the one we've just discussed above: the feature that you (or your clients) want to use in the software _isn't there_.
 Now, as usual, you could call this an issue, but we're calling it a [Risk](Risk) because it's not clear exactly _how many_ people are affected, or how badly.

  - This might manifest itself as complete _absence_ of something you need, e.g "Where is the word count?"
- - It could be that the implementation isn't complete enough ("why can't I add really long numbers in this calculator?")
+ - It could be that the implementation isn't complete enough, e.g "why can't I add really long numbers in this calculator?"

 ### Features Don't Work Properly